Hecate946/Neutra/README.md

 filter: Manage the server's word filter.

+listwarns: Show all warnings a user has.

 reassign: Reassign roles on user rejoin.

-revokewarn: Revoke a warning from a user
+unwarn: Revoke a warning from a user

-serverwarns: Display the server warnlist.

 warn: Warn users with an optional reason.

 warncount: Count the warnings a user has.

+warns: Display the server warnlist.
 ```

 ### Config